stadia/federails/docs/_examples/data_entities/simple_example.md

   belongs_to :user, optional: true # Change here belongs_to :parent, optional: true, class_name: 'Comment', inverse_of: :answers
   has_many :answers, class_name: 'Comment', foreign_key: :parent_id

+  # Transforms the instance to a valid ActivityPub object
+  # @return [Hash]
+  def to_activitypub_object
+    Federails::DataTransformer::Note.to_federation self,
+                                                   content:   content,
+                                                   inReplyTo: parent?.federated_url
   end
+end
 ```

+With this configuration:
+- GET requests to  `/federation/published/messages/:id` will return the Message as a Note.
+This URL will also be used as
+  `federated_url` for local content
+- When creating a new Message, a Fediverse "Create" activity for a Note will be created